bustedware/siagrafana/README.md

 # Grafana

-1. Add new prometheus data source pointed to your hostd metrics collector `http://prometheushost:9090`
+1. Run prometheus with the example `prometheus.yml`
-2. Run prometheus with the example `prometheus.yml`
+2. In Grafana, add new prometheus data source pointed to your hostd metrics collector `http://prometheushost:9090`
-3. Copy `hostd-grafana.json` contents to create new dashboard
+3. Create a new dashboard and copy `hostd-grafana.json` contents into the JSON model under the dashboard settings

 *note: prometheus endpoints are available in a fork of hostd here: https://github.com/bustedware/hostd PR submitted here: https://github.com/SiaFoundation/hostd/pull/213 to add to master hostd.
 Potentially could run out of an exporter instead of adding new API endpoints

 The dashboard pretty well mirrors the existing UI for hostd.
-One of the major differences is that in the hostd UI you get instantanious metrics like for storage write operations but in this grafana dashboard the storage writes are cumulative.

 ![alt text](dashboard.png)